ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 then that would setup servo output 5 as a reversed left elevon, with a throw from 1000 to 2000, and a trim of 1504.

-.. note:: The reversed parameter is different from the REV parameters
-          in firmware versions 3.7 and earlier.
-In 3.7 the RC2_REV value was 1 for not reversed and -1 for reversed, which means it was a multiplier.
-In 3.8 the REVERSED parameter is a boolean, where 1 means reversed, and 0 means not reversed.

 Multiple Outputs for One Type
 =============================